iandennismiller/swandive/readme.md

     4. Find the `Elastic IP` and `Private IP address`, like the image below:

     ![EC2 example demonstrating where the IP addresses are](https://github.com/iandennismiller/swandive/raw/master/doc/ec2_example.png)

-    If you need a primer on launching an EC2 machine instance, check out the appendix.

 0. Edit `swandive.ini` to set your IP addresses